-Corporate Governance Committee
+Corporate Governance & Nomination Committee

-Based on the findings of a self-assessment, Taiwan High Speed Rail Corporation (THSRC) states the following with regard to its internal control system during the period from January 1 to December 31, 2011:
+Based on the findings of a self-assessment, Taiwan High Speed Rail Corporation (THSRC) states the following with regard to its internal control system during the period from January 1, 2016 to December 31, 2016:

-- THSRC is fully aware that establishing, operating, and maintaining an internal control system is the responsibility of its Board of Directors and management.
-THSRC has established such a system aimed at providing reasonable assurance regarding the achievement of objectives in the following categories: (1) effectiveness and efficiency of operations (including profitability, performance, and safeguarding of assets), (2) reliability of financial reporting, and (3) compliance with applicable laws and regulations.
+- THSRC is fully aware that establishing, operating and maintaining an internal control system are the responsibilities of its Board of Directors and management.
+THSRC has established such a system aimed at providing reasonable assurance regarding the achievement of objectives in the following categories: (1) effectiveness and efficiency of operations (including profitability, performance, and safeguarding of assets), (2) reliability, timeliness, and transparency of reporting in compliance with the relevant specifications, and (3) compliance with applicable laws and regulations.

 - THSRC has evaluated the design and operating effectiveness of its internal control system according to the aforementioned criteria.

 - Based on the results of the evaluation mentioned in the preceding paragraph, THSRC believes that during the period from January 1, 2016 to December 31, 2016, the design and operation of its internal control system have reasonably achieved the objectives mentioned in item 1 above, including monitoring of operational effectiveness and efficiency, and reliability, timeliness, and transparency of reporting in compliance with the relevant specifications, and compliance with applicable laws and regulations.

 - This Statement is an integral part of THSRC’s Annual Report for the period from January 1, 2016 to December 31, 2016, and Prospectus, and is a public document.
 Any falsehood, concealment, or other illegality in the content made public will entail legal liability under Articles 20, 32, 171 and 174 of the Securities and Exchange Law.